Comprehensive Concussion Care Programs and Outreach

 Nina Winans, MD

 Dr. Winans is a Board Certified Family and Sports Medicine Physician.
 She serves as the Medical Director for the Wellness Neighborhood and Tahoe Truckee Unified School District.
-Her office is located in the Center for Health and Sports Performance at 10710 Donner Pass Road, Truckee, CA 96161, clinic phone number (530) 582-7488.
+Her office is located in the Center for Health at 10710 Donner Pass Road, Truckee, CA 96161, clinic phone number (530) 582-7488.

 Sports Medicine Community Outreach Program for TTUSD